Feudal Graph Reinforcement Learning: Feudal Graph Reinforcement Learning

 \subsection{Building the Feudal Hierarchy}

-The core idea of FGRL consists of exploiting a multi-level hierarchical graph structure $\hiergraph$ to model and control a target system by leveraging a pyramidal decision-making architecture.
-In this framework, each $i$-th node in the hierarchy can read from the representation of subordinate nodes $\mathcal{C}(i)$ and assign them goals; in turn, it is subject to goals imposed by its supervisor nodes $\mathcal{P}(i)$ through the same goal-assignment mechanism, and it has no access to the state representations associated with the levels above.
-We identify three types of agents:

-\begin{enumerate} \item \textbf{Manager}: It is a single agent at the highest level of the hierarchy, i.e., it has no supervisor and assigned goals.
-Since it is the only agent that receives the reward directly from the environment, it is responsible for coordinating the whole hierarchy. \item \textbf{Sub-managers}: These agents constitute the intermediate levels of the hierarchy and, for each level $l_h$, they can interact among each other through message passing on the associated graph $\mathcal{G}_{l_h}$.
-Each sub-manager will receive a reward associated with the goals set by their direct supervisors. \item \textbf{Workers}: These agents are at the lowest level of the hierarchy and correspond to the nodes of the agent graph $\mathcal{G}_1$ previously introduced.
-Thus, workers are in charge of directly interacting with the environment.
-At each time step, each $i$-th worker has access to state vector $\vs^t_i$ and receives rewards that are a function of the assigned goals. \end{enumerate}

-This feudal setup allows the original task to be decomposed into simpler sub-tasks by providing goals at different scales.
-In particular, increasing the depth $L_h$ of the hierarchy enables the selection of more fine-grained goals.
-Note that the state of each node as well as the rewards it receives are hidden from entities at a lower level in the hierarchy.
+The core idea of \gls{fgrl} consists of exploiting a multi-level hierarchical graph structure $\hiergraph$ to model and control a target system by leveraging a pyramidal decision-making architecture.
+In this framework, each $i$-th node in the hierarchy reads from the representation of subordinate~(child) nodes $\mathcal{C}(i)$ and assigns them goals; in turn, it is subject to goals imposed by its supervisor~(parent) nodes $\mathcal{P}(i)$ through the same goal-assignment mechanism.
+Each node has no access to state representations associated with the levels above, as the structure is layered.
+We identify three types of nodes: \begin{enumerate} \item \textbf{Manager}: It is a single node at the highest level of the hierarchy, i.e., it has no supervisor.
+It receives the reward directly from the environment and is responsible for coordinating the entire hierarchy. \item \textbf{Sub-managers}: These nodes constitute the intermediate levels of the hierarchy and, for each level $l_h$, they can interact among each other through message passing on the associated graph $\mathcal{G}_{l_h}$.
+Each sub-manager receives an intrinsic reward based on the goals set by its direct supervisors. \item \textbf{Workers}: These nodes are at the lowest level of the hierarchy.
+Workers correspond to nodes in the previously introduced base graph $\mathcal{G}_1$ and are in charge of directly interacting with the environment.
+At each time step $t$, the $i$-th worker has access to state vector $\vs^t_i$ and receives an intrinsic reward that is a function of its assigned goals. \end{enumerate} This feudal setup allows for decomposing the original task into simpler sub-tasks by providing goals at different scales.
+In particular, increasing the hierarchy depth $L_h$ increases the resolution at which goals are assigned: upper levels can focus on high-level planning, while lower levels can set more immediate goals.
+The resulting hierarchical committee facilitates temporal abstraction, which can be further promoted by letting each level of the hierarchy act at different temporal scales~\citep{vezhnevets2017feudal}.
+In practice, we can keep the commands set by the higher levels fixed for a certain~(tunable) number of steps.
+Depending on the setup, sub-managers and workers can rely on intrinsic rewards alone~(reward hiding principle;~\cite{dayan1992feudal}) or maximize both intrinsic and extrinsic reward at the same time~\citep{vezhnevets2017feudal}.